reslp/phylociraptor/docs/introduction/minimal.rst

 .. code-block:: bash

-        $ ./phylociraptor setup --verbose -t serial=1
+        $ ./phylociraptor setup --verbose -t local=1

-This command runs in serial mode (without job submission to an HPC job scheduling system) and should take about 5 minutes to complete.
+This command runs in local mode (without job submission to an HPC job scheduling system) and should take about 5 minutes to complete.

 .. note::